While we are looking at the chert, the

 chert belongs to which plant.

-This picture shows a section of the most common plant in the chert,
+aspect of the most common plant in the chert,

 formerly known as Rhynia